lbryio/spee.ch/README.md

-# spee.ch (js)
+# spee.ch
-this is a clone of spee.ch with a javascript backend
+spee.ch is a single-serving site that reads and publishes images to and from the [LBRY](https://lbry.io/) blockchain.

 ## how to use this repository
 * start lbry